 What is a neighbourhood Plan?

-It is a planning document created by a parish or town council or a neighbourhood forum, which sets out the vision for the neighbourhood area, and contains policies for the development and use of land in the area.
+A Neighbourhood Plan is a planning document facilitated by a parish or town council or a neighbourhood forum, which sets out the vision for the neighbourhood area, and contains policies to influence the development and use of land in the area.
+It is an opportunity for the whole community to have a say in the growth and future development of their community.
+The input of the whole community is vital in the production of a successful Plan.

 Areas which are covered by a Neighbourhood Plan are: